canonical-ols/talisker/docs/prometheus.rst

 left over metrics into a single file.

-Note that in multiprocss mode, due to prometheus_client's design, all registiered metrics are exposed, regardless of registry
+Note that in multiprocss mode, due to prometheus_client's design, all registered metrics are exposed, regardless of registry.

 The metrics are exposed at ``/_status/metrics``